AndreaSainz/FinalProject/README.md

-# M1 coursework
+# Final Project
-This is a private repository for uploading Machine Learning coursework for the Mphil in Data Intensive Science.
+This is a private repository for uploading the final project code for the Mphil in Data Intensive Science.

 ## Declarations of use of autogeneration tools